Chris Butler October 17th, 2017 1,637 views

 With its instantly recognisable stone-washed villages and mountainous volcanic landscape, the island of Santorini has become somewhat synonymous with Greece.
 Its aesthetically pleasing Cycladic architecture looks like it comes straight out of a film, where, in fact, many have been shot.
-Encapsulating the essence of Mediterranean life, the exponential popularity of Santorini has cemented the island as one of the top holiday destinations of Europe.
+Encapsulating the essence of Mediterranean life, the exponential popularity of Santorini has cemented the island as one of the top holiday destinations in Europe.

 There are many great things about Santorini, but it is fair to say when thinking of the island, the first thing that comes to mind is the villages.
 The village of Imerovigli, nicknamed 'Santorini’s Balcony', is arguably the most iconic.
 The simplicity of its white walls, blue-domed churches and narrowly paved paths create a vivid experience when exploring it.
 The heavy use of white and blue in the buildings ostensibly symbolises the waves of the ocean and the crystal blue sky, but with the more practical aim of reducing the sun absorption of its South facing buildings.
 The buildings themselves predominantly lie on the cliff of Caldera, and were originally built on a height with the more war-orientated purpose of spotting invaders coming across the Aegean Sea.
 Many empires, from the Romans to the Ottomans, have attempted to claim the land over its history, some successfully and some not.
 With the threat of times gone by seemingly past, the locals and tourists can relax and admire the glorious views across the oceans, where some of the most picturesque sunsets can be found anywhere in the world.